POETSII/tinsel/README.md

 message can be sent to the owner of the block (by software) telling it to perform the update.

-The following parameters control the structure of cache.
+The following parameters control the number of caches and the structure of each cache.

   Parameter                 | Description
   ------------------------- | ------------------------
-  `DCacheLogWordsPerBeat`   | Number of 32-bit words per beat `DCacheLogBeatsPerLine`   | Beats per cache line `DCacheLogNumWays`        | Cache lines in each associative set
+  `LogCoresPerDCache`       | Cores per cache `LogDCachesPerDRAM`       | Caches per DRAM `DCacheLogWordsPerBeat`   | Number of 32-bit words per beat `DCacheLogBeatsPerLine`   | Beats per cache line `DCacheLogNumWays`        | Cache lines in each associative set